FaceTime Like A Pro (eBook)

 How many apps can the Dock hold?

-The exact capacity may vary depending on the iPad’s screen size and resolution.
-Every iPad can hold at least 13 apps in the Dock, with bigger-screen models holding up to 17 apps.
+The number depends on your iPad’s screen size and resolution.
+Most models hold at least 13 apps, while larger models like the iPad Pro can hold up to 17 apps.

 Related Contents: